davemake/paypal_api/README.markdown

 to store ipn messages, and a generated class with callbacks to handle the various cases. this will probably take a lot of effort since there are many intricacies in the meanings of the different ipn's.

+for contributing to the api method request specs, look at `lib/paypal_api/apis/payments_pro.rb`

 this is my first gem, so i'll be excited for any contributions :'(

 # Paypal API Checklist

-here's a list of api methods, and whether or not they are implemented (please take a look at lib/paypal_api/apis/payments_pro.rb if you'd like to contribute, i've made it pretty easy to add compatibility for a new api call)
+here's a list of api methods, and whether or not they are implemented (please take a look at `lib/paypal_api/apis/payments_pro.rb` if you'd like to contribute, i've made it pretty easy to add compatibility for a new api call)

 ## Payments Pro